emojicode/emojicode.github.io/src/reference/packages.md

 try to import it.
 The default *Package Search Path* is `/usr/local/EmojicodePackages/` for UNIX operating systems.

-If you import a package, all types that were exported from the imported package will be made available in the importing package.
+If you import a package, **all types that were exported from the imported package will be made available in the importing package**.
 The types will be added to the given namespace `destinationNamespace`.
 If this would cause a naming collision the compiler will emit an error.
 It’s also important to note here, that namespaces are completely local to a package.